- Develop your project ideas.

 - Award received upon completion and presented at graduation luncheon, $250

-Note: If your project requires IRB approval, confirmation of IRB approval must be submitted to the Office of Engaged Learning prior to dispersal of funds.
+Note: If your project involves human subject research, it requires IRB approval.
+Confirmation of IRB approval must be submitted to the Office of Engaged Learning prior to dispersal of funds.

 Mentor Letter of Recommendation